 An online or face-to-face educational session was conducted for all anesthesia providers in the anesthesia department in a specific Midwestern hospital system.
 Results from the pre and post test showed statistically significant data (P – value < 0.05) that anesthesia providers believe reporting medication errors and near misses improves patient safety (P = 0.043), education about the process of reporting medication errors will increase compliance in self-reporting (P = 0.018), and that fear of punishment (78%), lack of knowledge on how to use the current reporting system (75%), and fear of litigation (73%) were the top 3 barriers that kept the anesthesia providers from reporting medication errors and near misses.

 Ballard, Kacy C. 3679424, "Implementation Of An Educational Session to Improve Compliance Of Reporting Medication Errors And Near Misses Among Anesthesia Providers" (2016).
-Doctoral Theses.
+Doctor of Nursing Practice Scholarly Projects.
 15.